Skip to main content

 Can I really save money as a digital nomad?

-Yes, many digital nomads save significantly more than they would at home.
-If you earn a Western salary and live in a lower cost-of-living city, the gap between income and expenses widens substantially.
-For example, a developer earning $5,000/month could save $2,500-3,500/month in cities like Chiang Mai, Lisbon, or Mexico City.
-Use AffordWhere's calculator to model your exact savings based on your salary and target city.
+Yes, and often more than you would at home.
+The trick is simple arbitrage: a Western salary against a lower cost-of-living city, and the gap between income and expenses opens up fast.
+A developer on $5,000/month can realistically put away $2,500-3,500/month in Chiang Mai, Lisbon, or Mexico City.
+Run your own numbers in AffordWhere's calculator for a specific salary against a specific city.

 Do digital nomads need to pay taxes?

 Almost certainly yes.
-Tax obligations depend on your tax residency, which is typically determined by the 183-day rule -- if you spend more than 183 days in a country within a tax year, you generally become a tax resident there.
-You may also owe taxes in your home country.
-The safest approach is to maintain clear tax residency in one country and consult a tax professional familiar with international remote work.
-AffordWhere's tax calculators show you the exact tax burden in each country we cover.
+Tax obligations follow your tax residency, and most countries use the 183-day rule — cross 183 days in a country within a tax year and you generally become a tax resident there.
+Your home country may still have a claim too.
+The safest path is to keep clear tax residency in one country and talk to a tax advisor who has actually worked with international remote workers.
+AffordWhere's tax calculators show the exact burden for every country we cover.

 What is the best visa option for long-term digital nomads?